NathanVaughn/msfs-mod-manager/README.md

 ![Sim Directory Detection](screenshots/auto-detect.png)

-If the program can't automatically find the installation folder (you put it somewhere non-standard), you can manually select the location that contains The `Community` and `Official` folders.
+If the program can't automatically find the installation folder (you put it somewhere non-standard), you can manually select the location that contains the `Community` and `Official` folders.

 ![Manual Selection](screenshots/manual-select.png)